Plietesials

-bloomed as expected in 2006 and 2018 in the Munnar region of Kerala, India.
+blooming as expected in 2006 and 2018 in the Munnar region of Kerala, India.

-Other commonly used expressions or terms describing a plietesial life history include gregarious flowering, mast seeding, and supra-annual synchronized semelparity (semelparity = monocarpy).
+Other commonly used expressions or terms describing a plietesial life history include gregarious flowering, mast seeding, and supra-annual synchronized semelparity (in botany, semelparity is more specifically referred to as monocarpy).

-Certain species of unrelated families of flowering plants Arecaceae, Scrophulariaceae, Fabaceae, Apocynaceae, and Acanthaceae are plietesial.
-This type of life history is especially well known among certain bamboos (family Poaceae) some of which have a life cycle of 40 to 50 years.
+Certain species in unrelated families of flowering plants, such as in the Arecaceae, Scrophulariaceae, Fabaceae, Apocynaceae, and Acanthaceae, are plietesial.
+This type of life history is especially well-known among certain species of bamboo (family Poaceae), some of which have a flowering cycle of 40 to 50 years.
+It remains unclear why gregarious flowering after long intervals of vegetative reproduction is so invariably associated with death shortly after flowering, although both are associated with higher reproductive outputs.

-It is not clear why gregarious flowering after long vegetative intervals would be associated with death after flowering, although both are associated with higher reproductive outputs.
+In Strobilanthes

-There is considerable variation in life history for Strobilanthes.
-Most known plietesial Strobilanthes take between 10 and 15 years (usually 12; although reports of 5 to 9 year cycles also have been made) to flower gregariously, set seed, and die.
-The flowering periodicity in all individuals is rarely 100%, with the result that flowering of rare individuals in non-mass-flowering years is not uncommon.
-In some species, mass flowering occurs over a wide area on a species-specific cycle; in other species, populations in different regions follow their own cycles.
+In the genus Strobilanthes, there is considerable variation in life history strategies.
+Most known plietesial members of Strobilanthes take between 10 and 15 years to flower gregariously (usually 12, although 5- to 9-year cycles have also been reported).
+Even so, the flowering periodicity is rarely perfectly uniform across all individuals in the population, with the result that the asynchronous flowering of some fraction of individuals in non-mass-flowering years is not uncommon.
+In some species, mass flowering occurs over a wide area on a species-specific cycle; in other species, geographically isolated populations of the same species follow their own distinct cycles.
 Some species flower gregariously in certain years but do not die following the mass flowering, and are therefore not plietesial.
-At least one species exhibits different flowering patterns in different portions of its range.
-The perennial Strobilanthes wallichii flowers annually in the eastern Himalayan portion of its range and plietesially in the western Himalayan portion (Wood 1994).
-Literature reports of life history for some taxa are ambiguous.
-For example, Robinson (1935) noted a 12 year plietesial cycle for S. consanguineus C.B.
-Clarke whereas Bowden (1950) indicated that this species flowers every year.
-Such discrepancies likely result either from misidentifications of or life history variations within taxa.
+At least one species of Strobilanthes exhibits different flowering patterns in different portions of its range: the perennial Strobilanthes wallichii flowers annually in the eastern Himalayan portion of its range and plietesially in the western Himalayan portion (Wood 1994).
+For some taxa, reports of life history in the botanical literature are ambiguous.
+For example, Robinson (1935) noted a 12-year plietesial cycle for Strobilanthes consanguineus C.B.
+Clarke; whereas Bowden (1950) indicated that this species flowers every year.
+These discrepancies likely result either from misidentifications or from life history variations within taxa.